-- The closing date for all applications and the other information we ask for is 15 January 2019. - If you apply online and you cannot see your exact address in the list presented, or the schools you want to apply for are not listed, you must contact the School Admissions Team before 5pm on the closing date, otherwise your application will be late.

-- The closing date is 15 January 2019 - If you need any help, our contact details are on page 38. - We will send you your results on 16 April 2019.
-We must receive your reply by 30 April 2019 or your child will not have a school place.
-See page 21 for more details if you need help to accept your offer online.
+- The closing date for all applications and the other information we ask for is 15 January 2020. - If you apply online and you cannot see your exact address in the list presented, or the schools you want to apply for are not listed, you must contact the School Admissions Team before 5pm on the closing date, otherwise your application will be late. - If you need any help, our contact details are on page 38. - We will send you your results on 16 April 2020.
+We must receive your reply by 30 April 2020 or your child will not have a school place. - See pages 20 to 21 for more details about why you need to accept your offer online.